dannyhope/wen/README.md

 | tshow |  `[datetime]--[datetime]` | when to show it |
 | tscroll |  `[date/time]--[datetime]`, `autoscroll`  | when to scroll to it, whether automatically scroll when the user has the page open |

-Both can contain as little as 1 date, whcih is taken as the start date.
+Both can contain as little as 1 date, which is taken as the start date.

 If no timezone is specified, then it just uses the users local time.